 Sylt is probably one of Germany’s most famous islands.
 Germany has islands?
-Well, there are a few in the North Sea as well as in the Baltic Sea – and quite a lot of them are very popular travel destinations.
+Well, there are a few in the North Sea as well as in the Baltic Sea.
+Quite a lot of them are very popular travel destinations.
 But no island is similar to Sylt in the North Sea.
-First of all, the landscape is one of a kind – an island shaped like a small strip, on one side the open North Sea, on the other the Wadden Sea where you can walk around in when the tide is low twice a day.
-Then the endless white beaches, the fluffy dunes, the animal life: Sylt is a place for nature lovers.
+First of all, the landscape is one of a kind.
+The island is shaped like a small strip.
+On the east the open North Sea, on the west the Wadden Sea where you can walk around in twice a day when the tide is low.
+There are endless white beaches, fluffy dunes and an extraordinary animal wildlife: Sylt is a place for nature lovers.
 But it’s also kind of the German Hamptons.
 Since the 1960s, it became the hotspot for the rich and famous.
 Unfortunately, this fame makes Sylt one of the most expensive travel destinations in Germany.
 So be prepared for ridiculously high prices everywhere you go – but you won’t regret it, I promise!

 Sylt is also a hotspot for surfers, which I think is unbelievable considering the water temperatures.
 But even with an air temperature of 8 degrees Celsius I spotted some surfers in the water.
 So if you are a sports person and don’t mind the freezing cold, you should definitely try out some surfing on Sylt.